Albert Wein (1915-1991)

 Although born in the Bronx, Albert Wein spent most of his childhood in Baltimore, where he began his formal art training at the Maryland Institute of Fine and Applied Arts at age twelve.
 With the onset of the Depression, his family was forced to return to the Bronx.
 At fourteen, Wein enrolled at the National Academy of Design school in New York City.
 By 1932, he was taking night classes in sculpture at the Beaux-Arts Institute of Design before moving on to study painting with the noted modernist Hans Hofmann.
 In 1934, Wein quit his job as a $30 per week layout artist to sculpt full-time under the aegis of the WPA.
 Wein parlayed his classical training and modernist sensibilities into numerous awards and government sculpture commissions.
 By 1942, he had been elected to the National Sculpture Society.
 Five years later, Wein won the Prix de Rome in Sculpture, enabling him to study for two years at the American Academy in Rome.
 Wein won a Tiffany Foundation Fellowship upon his return to the United States in 1949, then participated in major sculpture exhibitions at the Whitney and Metropolitan Museums during the succeeding two years before moving to California to sculpt, paint and teach.
 Wein's early work embraced the prevalent WPA aesthetic which favored massive, muscular forms.
 By the late Forties, however, his work often became softer and more classical in feel, although he never entirely abandoned his earlier approach, successfully employing either style (as well as more abstract themes) as it suited him on varying projects over the remainder of his career.

-Embracing Couple is one of a number of works by Wein addressing the theme of romantic love.
+Lovers is one of a number of works by Wein addressing the theme of romantic love.
 The plaster sculpture in this collection, acquired as an unattributed work several years before the mahogany version, appears to have been Wein's maquette, or preliminary study, for the mahogany carving (although it has been suggested that it may have been originally intended as a study for a bronze which was never executed).
 The latter version is precisely twice the size of the maquette and virtually identical in all other respects.
 The recent appearance of another version (Fig. 1), sculpted in terracotta, offers additional clues in a fragmentary label affixed to its base (Fig. 2) which appears to read in part: “Albert Wein / Bev.
 Hills / Lovers / Terra Cotta.”
 Rougher in execution and slightly larger than our maquette, the terracotta version may have been the initial study, later refined in the maquette which was then utilized to carve the full-sized sculpture.
-Although none of the versions is dated, Deyna Wein, the sculptor's widow, indicated that the maquette was produced prior to her 1957 marriage to Wein.* As the sculptor had relocated to California in the mid-Fifties, it would therefore seem reasonable to ascribe a mid-Fifties date of execution to each of the studies.
-Shortly after their marriage, Wein executed a number of wood sculptures including Embracing Couple.
-These dates would seem to correlate with Wein's relocation to California in 1955 which is consistent with the early California provenance of both versions.
-The style is consistent with the period, with modernist features including sharp planes and elongated necks and hands that are characteristic of Wein’s work during this period.
+Although none of the versions is dated, Deyna Wein, the sculptor's late widow, indicated that our maquette was produced prior to her 1957 marriage to Wein.* As the sculptor had relocated to California in the mid-Fifties, it would therefore seem reasonable to ascribe a mid-Fifties date of execution to each of the studies.
+Shortly after their marriage, Wein executed a number of wood sculptures including Lovers, employing modernist features such as the sharp planes and elongated necks and hands that are characteristic of Wein’s work during this period.

 * Emails from Deyna Wein, August 12, 2008.